Recall that the polyhedron triacontahedron is a geometric solid of thirty rhombuses. Each rhombus has a golden ratio.

 We glue five more parts.

 We glue four more parts.
-The final stage, we glue the last 20th part.
+In the final stage, we glue the last 20th part.

 We get the finished model of the polyhedron.